md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Public-sector digital skills development.
 * Interdisciplinary AI governance expertise.

-Human capital development is expected to remain one of the most important drivers of long-term success.
+Human capital development is expected to remain one of the most important drivers of long-term success [35,36,63,64,73,76].

-### Public Sector Innovation
+## Public Sector Innovation

-Emerging technologies may create opportunities to improve public service delivery and administrative efficiency.
+Emerging technologies may create opportunities to improve public service delivery and administrative efficiency [10,17,20,21,32,57,61].

 Potential applications include: